Quick Links

 Preschool Screening Contact List

-*Screening Requirements* per the bylaws of our preschool grants, we must collect the parent's proof of income and the child's official birth certificate prior to the preschool screening.
-Refusal to comply with the state's requirement will disqualify your child from the screening process and therefore the preschool programs.
+*Screening Requirements* per the bylaws of our preschool grants: we must collect the parent's proof of income and the child's official birth certificate prior to the preschool screening.
+Refusal to comply with the state's requirement will suspend your child's preschool screening results and program eligibility until the requirements are met.

 How old does my child have to be for preschool screening / the preschool program?